 Not all platforms have calendars and some, like TrustedHousesitters, allow you to input a set of available dates, and your calendar is automatically updated according to your availability.

-Make sure your 2021 available dates are as correct as they can be.
+Make sure this year's available dates are as correct as they can be.

 How relevant is your profile?

 With Covid-19 very much in mind, we know many homeowners and sitters who have had to adapt their travel lifestyles.
 Some full-timers have hung up their international house sitting boots, opting instead for local domestic sits; others have simply decided it's all too uncertain and have taken a complete break.

 How well does your profile reflect your current situation?

 Do you have Covid-19 health and safety procedures in place to keep your sitters or owners safe?
 Pop them on your profile (briefly) to show you are Covid aware and house sitting safely.

 Review your skillsets

 Do a good review of your skillsets and abilities.
 We find every year we house sit that we learn new skills, tackle different challenges and find outselves in new locations.
 Much of this adds to the skills we can offer and we make sure to update both our house sit profiles and our own personal house sitting website.